 Strawberry Picking in Michigan: Why You Should Go & Tips For When You Do

-It can be hard for families to find entertaining and educational activities to fill up summer schedules.
-Pick-your-own farms are a great way to entertain kids (and adults) while also providing a chance to learn more about our food system.
+It can be hard for families to find educational activities to fill summer schedules.
+Pick-your-own farms are a great way to entertain kids (and adults) while also learning about our food system.

 I recently went to Whittaker’s Berry Farm, with my family and realized what a rewarding experience picking your own produce can be.